 The Research and Development Structures incorporate the Research Centres and the Multidisciplinary Research Institutes, including all the structures that are supported by the Portuguese Scientific and Technological National System.
 They guarantee the implementation and coordination of both scientific and technological research in disciplinary and interdisciplinary fields.
 These structures gather teachers and researchers of the FMUC as well as researchers from other national and international institutions.

 Marília de Assunção Rodrigues Ferreira Dourado, is a Medical Doctor since 1983.
-She holds a PhD in Medicine in the Specialty of Pathology – Pathophysiology/General Pathology in 2001.
+She holds a PhD in Medicine in the Speciality of Pathology – Pathophysiology/General Pathology in 2001.
 Nowadays she is an Associate Professor at the Faculty of Medicine of the University of Coimbra, where she teaches Palliative care and pain medicine; Pathophysiology; Pathophysiology and Therapeutics (at the Faculty of Pharmacy).
 Since 2010, she has been the Coordinator of the post-graduation course in Pain Medicine and of the Continuing and Palliative Care Master course, of the FMUC.
 She holds, and has held, positions in management bodies of the FMUC and of the University of Coimbra, throughout her career, where she actively participates.
 Since 2004, she is the ERASMUS Departmental Coordinator at FMUC.

 Research Interest: Palliative Care: Symptomatic control; Training and accompanying informal caregivers; measurement in health – validation of health measurement instruments.
 Pain management.
 Oncobiology – Oral cancer microenvironment.